rwxrob/zet/20210902205543/README.md

 # Glad New 'Software and Game Programming' on Twitch

+TL;DR:

+* *Software and Game Programming* is where Dinesh would stream.
+* *Science and Technology* is where Gilfoyle would stream.

 I fucking hate most of the channels that were in *Science and Technology* before the recent addition of the 'Software and Game Programming' related to shitty game development.
 Don't misunderstand, I